ajgifford/keepwatching-doc/pages/search.md

 # Search - User Guide

-The Search page is your powerful tool for finding specific shows and movies by name.
+The Search page is your powerful tool for finding specific shows, movies, and people (actors, directors, cast members).
 Whether you know exactly what you're looking for or want to explore content from a particular year or genre, the advanced search capabilities help you find precisely what you want to watch.

 ## Overview

-The Search page provides comprehensive search functionality with:
+The Search page provides comprehensive search functionality with tabbed interfaces:

+### TV Shows & Movies Search Tabs
-- **Text-based search** for finding specific titles
+- **Text-based search** for finding specific shows and movies
-- **Content type filtering** (TV Shows vs Movies)
 - **Year filtering** for discovering content from specific time periods
 - **Advanced sorting options** to organize results by your preferences
 - **Infinite scroll results** that load more content as you browse

+### Person Search Tab
+- **Actor and director search** by name
+- **Complete filmography** for each person
+- **Biography information** and career details
+- **Direct links** to shows and movies in their credits

 ![Search Screenshot](../images/search/search.png)

-## Getting Started
+## Search Tabs

+The Search page features three tabs:
+1. **TV Shows Search** - For finding TV shows
+1. **Movies Search** - For finding movies
+2. **Person Search** - For finding actors, directors, and other cast/crew members

+## TV Shows & Movies Search

+The TV Shows and Movies tabs provide specialized search for each content type.

 ### Basic Search Setup

+1. **Select Your Tab**
+   - Click on either "TV Shows" or "Movies" tab based on what you're looking for
+   - Each tab provides specialized search for that content type

-1. **Enter Your Search Term**
+2. **Enter Your Search Term**
    - Type the name of a show or movie in the search box
    - The search is flexible - you don't need the exact title
    - Partial matches and similar titles will appear in results

-2. **Select Content Type**
-   - Choose between "TV Shows" and "Movies" using the selector
-   - This determines what type of content appears in your search results
-   - You can change this selection and search again for different results

 3. **Perform Your Search**
    - Click the "Search" button or press Enter in the search box